H3llKa1ser/B00t2R00t/Tools/Fuzzers/Feroxbuster.md

  - -m , --methods METHOD (Which HTTP request method(s) should be sent.
 Default method is GET)

  - -x , --extensions FILE_EXTENSION (File extension(s) to search for.
 Ex: -x php or -x txt pdf)

+ - -A , --random-agent (Use a random User-Agent)

+ - -a , --user-agent USER_AGENT (Sets the User-Agent)